okta-samples/okta-android-kotlin-sample/README.md

 If you see a home page with a login button, then things are working!
 Clicking the Login button will redirect you to the Okta sign-in page.

 You can sign in with the same account that you created when signing up for your developer org, or you can use a known username and password from your Okta Directory.

-> **Note:** For the sake of simplicity everything is done on the main application activity in this sample.
-In a real application please follow the latest [Android app architecture guide](https://developer.android.com/topic/architecture) and use Fragments and view models.